 In the UK, however, tea is the winning beverage.
 It’s very much a part of the culture (more so, I think, that coffee is part of American culture) and it seems that more people use milk here than don’t.
 I don’t; I drink my coffee strong and black with no sugar and I drink my tea medium and black with no sugar.

 The first time it happened, I was lucky because the friend in question (whilst a bit confused as to my lack of milk) was happy to have Earl Grey tea instead – which apparently doesn’t require milk as vocally as black tea does.
-The next time it happened, I was lucky enough to have the smallest little drip of milk left over from something I baked the day before.
+The next time it happened, I was lucky enough to have the smallest little drop of milk leftover from something I baked the day before.
 And when everyone came over for Thanksgiving, I made certain that I had milk on hand.
 Of course, I was then a bit cheeky and let my guests add their own milk and sugar so that I didn’t over (or under) do it.

-Which brings me to today.
+This brings me to today.
 I’ve been having a bit of trouble with the hot water in my flat, so a workman came around to fix it.
 Now, I don’t know if you’re meant to offer workmen tea, but it seemed rude not to, so I did – since I was making myself a cup of coffee anyhow.
-And the moment I asked I regretted it because then I had to follow that up with ‘Oh, but I don’t have any milk.’
+And the moment I asked I regretted it because then I had to follow that up with “Oh, but I don’t have any milk.”

 And my no milk meant that he changed his order to a cup of coffee instead – black; two sugars.
-I didn’t think it was fair to keep him waiting whilst I made a cafetier of coffee, so I grabbed the instant stuff (that’s not an insult here as it is in America) and fixed a cup for him.
+I didn’t think it was fair to keep him waiting whilst I made a cafetière of coffee, so I grabbed the instant stuff (that’s not an insult here as it is in America) and fixed a cup for him.
 With no milk.